JordanTB/personal-site/README.md

 # Jordan Bassingthwaite

-This is simply my personal website.
-There is nothing more to it.
+This is a resume site.
+It is built using a template and is not reflective of my coding ability.
+Simply meant to expedite the process.